Questions To Ask A Business Broker Before Hiring Them

 You, as the seller, can help streamline this process.
 By having as much information available as possible and having your accountant make sure that your numbers are presented in a manner that is easy to understand and follow, you will increase your chances of selling your business.

-Experts agree that there are several steps a seller of a privately-held company can make when he or she is establishing a price or a value.
+Experts agree that there are several steps a seller of a privately held company can make when he or she is establishing a price or a value.
 First, use an outside appraiser or expert to determine a value.
 Next, establish what your “go-to-market” price is.
 Third, know your “wish price.”
 A seller’s “wish price” is the price that he or she would ideally like to see.
-Finally, it is critical that sellers establish the lowest price that they are willing to take.
+Finally, sellers must establish the lowest price that they are willing to take.
 You should know in advance how much you are willing to sell for as this can help a negotiation move along.

 The Marketplace Will Ultimately Decide